SEED-platform/seed/README-osx.md

 Make sure PostgreSQL command line scripts are in your PATH

     export PATH=$PATH:/opt/local/lib/postgresql94/bin

+Some packages (uWSGI) may need to find your C compiler.
+Make sure you have 'gcc' on your system, and then also export this to the `CC` environment variable:

+    export CC=gcc

 Install requirements with `pip`

     pip install -r requirements.txt

 Install library with `setup.py`